I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Canada has a national carbon-pricing strategy that is strongly resisted by conservative governments at the provincial level.

 Canada is coming late to the game.
 The European Union has had a carbon pricing system in place since 2005.
-And, as long as the Republican Party is a powerful force in the U.S. government there won’t be a national carbon pricing structure in America.
+And, as long as the Republican Party is a powerful force in U.S. politics there won’t be a national carbon pricing structure in America.

 The most direct way of placing a price on carbon dioxide is through a tax based on the amount of emissions.
 Under the Canadian plan, this starts out with a price of $10 per tonne.
 This figure has risen by $10 a year until it reached $50 a tonne in 2022.
 The plan is for annual increases of $15 a tonne up to 2030.

 British Columbia was the first jurisdiction to bring in a carbon tax in North America.
 In 2008, it set the price of carbon dioxide at $10 a tonne and raised this to $50 in 2022.
 To ease the shock, B.C. cut other taxes to compensate, in what’s called a “revenue neutral” system.
 Overall, the government takes in no more tax income than it did before the carbon tax.